 Additionally, an understanding of server-side CSS processing techniques and their applications in web development is beneficial.
 In terms of CSS, front-end developers must also be adept at styling text, including choosing appropriate colors and styles to ensure readability and enhance user engagement.
 They should also be skilled in TypeScript, a superset of JavaScript, which adds static typing abilities to the language.

 Thanks to the latest design and technology trends geared for the front end, you can build increasingly more sophisticated designs and interaction patterns.
-Simultaneously, however, more complexity results, so much so that front-end development has become a specialized field that requires deep expertise.
+Simultaneously, however, more complexity results, so much so that front-end web development has become a specialized field that requires deep expertise.

 Front end applications, also known as the “client side” of an application, are what users see and interact with.
 They differ from the backend, which is like the hidden machinery behind the scenes.
 In this context, APIs act as translators, ensuring seamless communication between the visually rich front-end and the complex backend.